subpixelch/flexgrid/bower_components/flex-grid/README.md

     block(1/3)
 ```

 By default FlexGrid displays elements in a traditional grid.
 This means elements won't expand to fill their container.
-To change this behavior, simply use the `flex()` mixin.
+To change this behavior, simply use the `stretch()` mixin.

 ```html
 <section>